RebornBeat/BGP-X/hardware/README.md

 ### Category 2: BGP-X Node v1 — Community Contributor

-**Target**: Community mesh contributors, outdoor relay operators, range extenders, organizations expanding mesh coverage
+**Target**: Community mesh contributors, outdoor relay operators, range extenders, organizations expanding mesh coverage.

 The BGP-X Node v1 is a compact, multi-radio BGP-X node designed for community deployment.
 Unlike the Router v1 (which replaces a home router), the Node v1 is designed to be **added to an existing network** to expand BGP-X mesh coverage.